Perspt Specification Proposals

 Error Conditions:

-If retries or budget limits are exceeded, the node SHALL escalate with stored state and actionable diagnostics.
+• If retries or budget limits are exceeded, the node SHALL escalate with stored state and actionable diagnostics.
+The node transitions to Escalated state; it is NOT converted to Failed immediately.
+The orchestrator accumulates escalation counts and derives the final SessionOutcome at the end of the session.

 UI/UX Design